360imprimir/DockerDemos/2-DockerFile/Demo3/Readme.md

 It should have the same size than the dockerfiledemo2.

-Now change somtehing in the source code without changing the project or solution file, like add ";" somewhere in code.
+Now change something in the source code without changing the project or solution file, like add ";" somewhere in code.

 Build the image again:
 > docker build -t dockerfiledemo3 .